Skip to content

 createSnBindDeviceCreate SN and device binding relationship

-findSnListQuery corresponding SN list by device list
+findSnListQuery the corresponding SN list by device list

 delSnBindDeviceDelete SN and device binding relationship

-createQueceCreate queue
+createQueceCreate a queue

-deleteQueceDelete queue
+deleteQueceDelete a queue

 getQueceDetailGet queue details

-createSubscribeCreate regular subscription
+createSubscribeCreate subscription

-createEnterpriseUserSubscribeCreate enterprise user subscription
+createEnterpriseUserSubscribeCreate an enterprise user subscription

-createSaasUserSubscribeCreate SaaS user subscription
+createSaasUserSubscribeCreate a SaaS user subscription

-createEndUserSubscribeCreate end-user subscription
+createEndUserSubscribeCreate an end-user subscription

 getSubscribeDetailGet subscription details